-Selling your crafts on a marketplace site can be a quick and easy way to set up shop, but with so many other sellers out there, it can be difficult for you to compete.
-Jonathan Peacock, founder and CEO of Zibbet, said a seller's individual brand can easily get diluted by the marketplace's branding — for instance, most people will tell their friends they bought an item "on Etsy" as opposed to saying they bought it from a specific Etsy seller.
+Competition is fierce these days for handmade crafts, which can make selling difficult.
+Jonathan Peacock, founder and CEO of Zibbet, said a seller's individual brand can easily get diluted by the marketplace's branding.
+For instance, most people will tell their friends they bought an item "on Etsy," as opposed to saying they bought it from a specific Etsy seller.

-The other issue is that marketplaces are built for discovery, Peacock said.
+Another issue, Peacock noted, is that marketplaces are built for discovery.
 People who land at your shop page are encouraged to click around and discover what your competition is selling, which can ultimately end up losing you the sale.
-That's why Peacock said it's so important to have your own stand-alone website in addition to a marketplace shop.
+Peacock emphasized the importance of having your own stand-alone website in addition to a marketplace shop.

-"Marketplaces are great and you should use them for distribution, in order to get in front of as many eyeballs as possible," Peacock told Business News Daily. "[But] use [your website] as your primary channel that you send your buyers to.
+"Marketplaces are great, and you should use them for distribution in order to get in front of as many eyeballs as possible," he told Business News Daily. "[But] use [your website] as your primary channel that you send your buyers to.
 That way, your brand will be the one they remember and you'll completely own the traffic you send there."

-On top of opening up a version of your shop on an additional marketplace, you can also look into social commerce tools on sites like Facebook and Pinterest to help you sell directly to your social media followers.
+Besides opening up a version of your shop on an additional marketplace, you can look into social commerce tools on sites like Facebook and Pinterest to help you sell directly to your social media followers.

-As Peacock noted above, third-party marketplace branding efforts can sometimes overshadow the individual brands of sellers.
-But this brand power can also work to your advantage.
-For example, in addition to its Editor's Picks and Community Tastemakers roundups, Etsy hosts an annual Small Business Saturday trunk show to help its wholesale sellers get their products in front of retail customers.
+Third-party marketplace branding efforts sometimes overshadow the individual brands of sellers, as Peacock noted.
+This can also work to your advantage, though.
+For example, in addition to its Editors' Picks and Community Tastemakers roundups, Etsy hosts annual Small Business Saturday trunk shows to help its wholesale sellers get their products in front of retail customers.

-Most third-party marketplaces also have a built-in community element, such as a seller forum.
-While this shouldn't be your primary customer acquisition strategy, you should make a point to participate in these discussions to pick up new ideas and selling techniques from your peers, Peacock said.
+While a third-party marketplace's built-in community elements, such as a sellers' forum, shouldn't be your primary customer acquisition strategy, you should make a point to participate in these discussions to pick up new ideas and selling techniques from your peers, Peacock suggested.

 "Use the forums to build connections with great, like-minded people [and] learn," he said.

-One of the biggest trends in modern marketing tactics is storytelling.
-This technique is especially effective for smaller businesses, and your handmade e-commerce shop can benefit from it, too.
+Storytelling is an especially effective technique for smaller businesses, and your handmade e-commerce ship can benefit from it too.

-For handmade businesses, storytelling is also a highly effective way to build connections and trust with consumers in order to increase sales conversions, Stevenson said.
+Stevenson added that for handmade businesses, storytelling is also highly effective for building connections and trust with customers.

-"Online consumers want to buy from experts, passionate and attentive, and will pay more for the experience," he added.
-"Social selling and ethical shopping is not just fads – data shows they are growing in the retail landscape."
+"Online consumers want to buy from experts, passionate and attentive, and will pay more for the experience," he told Business News Daily.
+"Social selling and ethical shopping are not just fads – data shows they are growing in the retail landscape."

-There's no single formula for success when it comes to marketing.
-Peacock reminded entrepreneurs that there are many different methods out there, but they need to find the ones that work best for their business.
+Peacock reminded entrepreneurs that there's no single formula for success in marketing, and there are many different methods out there, but they need to find the ones that work best for their business.

-"Everyone is selling different products [in] different parts of the world," Peacock said.
-"This means the strategies and channels you'll use may be different, too.
+"Everyone is selling different products [in] different parts of the world," he said.
+"This means the strategies and channels you'll use may be different too.
 You need to try a bunch of things, find what works and double down on that.
 Constantly tweak and optimize to get the best results."